-The economic arm of Mistawasis First Nation has entered a partnership to purchase a mining contracting company.
+The economic arm of the Mistawasis First Nation has entered a partnership to purchase a mining contracting company.

 Misty Ventures announced this morning their purchase of Xtreme Mining and Demolition alongside the Hamilton Construction Corporation.
 The two partners formed the HCC Group to finalize the investment.

 XMD is an established mining contractor in the province working mainly in the potash industry.
-According to the heads of the newly formed HCC Group it should be “business as usual” for XMD.
+According to the heads of the newly-formed HCC Group, it should be “business as usual” for XMD.